KeithTohx/ID_KeithToh_Assg2/README.md

         * This project uses Google Maps JavaScript API to display a Google Map on the website, as well as the exact locations of every traffic cameras and weather stations.

 ## Testing
-1. Search for Traffic/ Weather Details:
+1. Scenario - Search for Traffic/ Weather Details:
     1. Scroll to the top of the website/ Click on the 'Back to Top' button at the bottom of the page.
     2. Verify that an error message about entering the datetime in the correct format appears when:
         * the input only has the date value;